flashlight/flashlight/docs/source/linearregression.rst

   // Epoch: 100 Mean Squared Error: 18.3789
   // [LinearRegression] Done!

-As you can see, Linear Regression model doesn't perform very well on this dataset since target is non-linear transformation on input.
+Our regression model doesn't perform well on this dataset; ``target`` is the result of a non-linear transformation of the input.

 Multi-Layer Perceptron
 ----------------------

-Now we'll train a model using Multi-Layer Perceptron.
-Unlike the previous example on Linear Regression, we will use some abstraction in the training pipeline using :ref:`Modules<modules>`, :ref:`Datasets<datasets>`, :ref:`Meters<meters>`, :ref:`Optimizers<optimizers>` to greatly simplify the code.
-It is highly recommended to use these abstractions to avoid any possible user errors.
+Next, we implement and train a multi-layer perceptron.
+Here, we take advantage of abstractions on flashlight's training pipeline: :ref:`Modules<modules>`, :ref:`Datasets<datasets>`, :ref:`Meters<meters>`, and :ref:`Optimizers<optimizers>`, which greatly simplify our implementation and make it less error-prone.

-Create `TensorDataset` to simplify the code for iterating over samples.
+Here, we create a `TensorDataset` to reduce boilerplate for iterating over samples:

 ::

   TensorDataset data({X, Y});
   const int inputIdx = 0, targetIdx = 1;

-The network is described using `Sequential` to easily keep track of params.
+We compose components of the network into a `Sequential` container to easily keep track of parameters and take advantage of other abstractions:

 ::